oscarroyo4/Split-Screen-Personal-Research/docs/README.md

 ```
 ## Exercicies
 ### TODO 1
+In the config file create a new child called camera that stores the quantity of cameras and the margin between them.
 ### TODO 2
+In the j1Render.h create some new variables and make a list of cameras.
+The new variables will store:
+-Number of cameras
+-Margin
 ### TODO 3
+On the Awake function of j1Render.cpp load the two variables from the config file and execute the function to create the cameras.
 ### TODO 4
+We will now start with the creation of the cameras.
+Store the screen width and height in local variables.
+Create four local variables for: the number of columns, the current column, the number of rows and the current row.
+Also we need a bool to know if we need to resize any of the cameras or not.
 ### TODO 5
+Now we check if the width of each camera is smaller than half of the screen height.
+If it is we add a row, else the number of columns will be the same as the number of cameras.
+Inside the if, we will check if the number of cameras is pair.
+If it is, the number of columns will depend in the rows.
+Else we add a column and later we will have to resize one of the cameras.
 ### TODO 6
+Uncomment this part, it goes through all the cameras and assigns the right width, height and position.
+After this we need to change the current column and current row when we finish each loop.
+Remember that if we change the current row the current column has to be 0 again.
 ### TODO 7
+In the IsOnCamera() function create two local rects, one for the texture we are checking and one for the camera position in screen.
+After this, check if they have intersect with eachother.
 ### TODO 8
+Now it shoud work, the only thing is the movement of the cameras.
+In the j1Scene.cpp uncomment this part and every camera will move with their respective keys.
 ## Improvements
 Some problems with this system are: